adaRn/nf-hstd-copy-01/content/signup.md

 ## 2. Log in to your instance and add devices

 When you've got your login details on your e-mail, use them to log in to your brand-new UniF instance.
-You can start moving your existing devices over using our [installation guide](/installation-guide).
+You can start moving your existing devices over using our installation guide that you receive with your e-mail.